Best Glaze Brush Sets

 Durability:

 Picking little brush hairs from your glaze work can be annoying, to say the least.
 These brushes have not shed on my pottery so far.
-The brush handles feel good in your hand, they are durable and last a long time.
+The brush handles feel good in your hand, and they are durable and last a long time.
 The metal band that holds the bristles in place is also durable.

 Other Features: